mokdevel/DarcMods/DarcMissions/README.md

 - New missions: Kill a target, steal smth and bring the loot somewhere, choppers hunting you

 ## Known issues
-- No ammo spawns in loot.
-(TBD: weapon compatible ammo functionality)
+- Moving map markers lose the text under them.
-- AI spawns inside rocks sometimes.
+- This should be an issues fixed: AI spawns inside rocks sometimes.
 Might affect just certain types of rocks.

 # Parameters
 All configurations are done via .json files.